BradHutchings/Mmojo-Server-v2/files/Maintenance.md

 ## Maintenance

 These are the instructions for maintaining the files rooted in this directory.
+This turns into a mess if we're in the middle of rapid fire commits to llama.cpp.
+Test builds after maintenance!

 1. Switch to the `work-in-progress` branch for this page.